Coenicorn/varsity-winners/README.md

 * Most of the names in this document are abbreviated, because the main source I used for the majority of the names does so.
 If you know any of the names, please change them to the non-abbreviated versions and submit a pull request!

-* `unknown` names are clubs who've won of which names have not yet been found, please add them if you can

 * `women` is a work in progress

 ## Files